Cough, Cold, Flu & COVID

-4. Clean Your Home with Disinfectants Regularly: Frequently clean your living quarters and commonly-used surfaces, such as doorknobs, refrigerator handles, remote controls, computer keyboards, countertops, faucet handles, and bathroom areas.
+5. Clean Your Home with Disinfectants Regularly: Frequently clean your living quarters and commonly-used surfaces, such as doorknobs, refrigerator handles, remote controls, cell phones, personal devices, computer keyboards, countertops, faucet handles, and bathroom areas.

-6. Seek Help and Expert Advice: contact Student Health Services for instructions and care.
+7. Seek Help and Expert Advice: contact Student Health & Wellness Center for instructions and care.
 Early care is key with the flu: if you are seen by a medical provider within 72 hours, we can likely reduce the impact of the flu.
-If you are a residential student and think you have the flu, notify your Resident Assistant and contact the Student Health Services for instructions and care.
+If you are a residential student and think you have the flu, notify your Resident Assistant and contact the Student Health & Wellness Center for instructions and care.

-7. Don't Go Out and Socialize: Stay home if you are sick.
-Do not go to class until your fever is gone for at least 24 hours.
-Contact your professors to inform them that you have the flu and find out if you are able to get an extension on assignments that may be due.
+8. Don't Go Out and Socialize: Stay home if you are sick.
+Contact a medical provider for guidance on when you can return to class.
+Contact your professors to inform them that you have are sick or have a fever and find out if you are able to get an extension on assignments that may be due.

 During your visit to the clinic, the healthcare providers will: